 Diesel Generator Low Oil Pressure Warning

 - Oil Level Too Low– This is the most obvious thing to check initially.
-If there’s not enough oil in the engine then this may be down to evaporation or increased oil consumption due to the age of the generator, but visually check for leaks and replace/tighten components if necessary.
+If there’s not enough oil in the engine this may be down to evaporation or increased oil consumption.
+Due to the age of the generator, but visually check for leaks and replace/tighten components if necessary.
 Consult your generator manufacturer or manual to ensure that you use the correct type and quantity of oil.
-Your generator engineer will top-up the oil during each service, but it’s good practice to regularly check levels in between such visits.
+Your generator engineer will top-up the oil during each service.
+It’s good practice to regularly check levels in between such visits.